gazdagergo/partner-list/README.md

 npm i
 ```

-To initialize the database with placeholder data (if necessary) rendame
+To initialize the database with placeholder data (if necessary) rename
 `prisma/dev.db.example` to `prisma/dev.db`